-New recordings are created in the MKV format which is supported by most players.
-This guide will show you how to save your video recordings in a different format.
-You can also convert your video recordings to audio by saving them as an audio format.
+New video recordings are created in the MKV format which is supported by most players.
+This guide will show you how to save your videos in a different format.
+You can also convert your recordings to audio by saving them as an audio format.